KMSD-Tech/ForceSCEP/README.md

 # ForceSCEP

 # Summary
 This PowerShell script is designed to manage the installation and verification of SCEP certificates on a device.
+Specifically, it can help ensure that Wi-Fi authentication switches to using the proper user-certificate when it's made available on a device via Intune sync.
 It checks for the presence of a specific registry key and a SCEP certificate issued by a specified issuer.
 If the certificate is not present, it triggers an Intune sync and waits for the certificate to be installed.
 If the network authentication type is WPA2-Enterprise, it disconnects and reconnects to the current SSID.
 Finally, it sets a registry key to indicate that the process has been completed.

 # README
 SCEP Certificate Management Script